-Old Ordnance Survey Maps of Warwickshire
+Old Ordnance Survey Maps of Birmingham

 • These detailed maps normally cover an area of about one and a half miles by one mile.
 Each map includes an introduction.